Skip to navigation Skip to content

 Description

-Payments covered + Read more ...
+Payments covered under the Agreement + Read more ...

 • Age Pension

-Claim forms and processes
+Australian claim forms and processes

 In Australia: + Read more ...

-Claims for Australian payments under agreements use the same methods and processes as domestic claims.
-See Claims for Australian payments under International Agreements.
+Claims for Australian payments under International Agreements use the same methods and processes as domestic claims.

-In Czech Republic: + Read more ...
+In the Czech Republic: + Read more ...

 Forms to claim an Australian payment in Czech Republic can be obtained by:

-• Downloading the relevant form from the Services Australia website.
-See the Resources page for a link
+• downloading the relevant form from the Services Australia website.
+See Resources

 • Mod(iA)CZ - Income and Assets - Czech Republic

-Forms can be lodged at any Czech Social Security office.
+Forms can be lodged at any Czech social security office.

 Lodgement rules and start day

-All claims for Australian payments under social security agreements are assessed by International Services (CIS), see Claims for Australian payments under International Agreements.
+All claims for Australian payments under International Agreements are assessed by Centrelink International Services (CIS).

 Residence rules for claims + Read more ...